Commit your works to the Lord, And your thoughts will be established (Proverbs 16:3, NKJV).

 In her article about exchanging your dreams for God’s plan, MaryLynn Johnson writes:

 He [God] desires that we surrender our own plans to him so that we can be ready, willing, and available to go wherever he leads — regardless of whether it’s what we pictured or planned for ourselves.
 It is never easy to loosen our grip on our own desires, but it is the first step to experiencing the joy of embracing God’s will for us.

-Regrettably, we frequently make decisions without first seeking God’s approval.
-As a result, God’s role is reduced to that of a rubber stamp.
+Regrettably, we often make decisions without first seeking God’s approval, unintentionally reducing His role to that of a mere rubber stamp.

-Approach God with an open mind and ask Him to direct your steps.
+Approach God with an open mind and earnestly ask Him to direct your steps.

-And the writer of Proverbs held the belief that::
+And in Proverbs 12:28 (NKJV), the writer expressed the belief that:

 Your word is a lamp for my feet, a light on my path.
 (Psalm 119:105, NIV)

 The unfolding of your words gives light; it gives understanding to the simple.
 (Psalm 119:130, NIV)